Dairy science logo

 THE DAIRY SCIENCE AND FOOD TECHNOLOGY ICE CREAM MIX CALCULATOR-SUBSCRIPTION SERVICE

-While the calculator is fairly simple to use a help facility, please see the Help icon below, and a more detailed user guide including annotated screen shots ( added on the 30 May 2011) have been provided.
+While the calculator is fairly simple to use a help facility, please see the Help icon below, and a more detailed user guide including annotated screen shots have been provided.
 Check the total solids of the ingredients given by the software.
+I am considering making a series of instructional videos and when these are available I will post the links.
 In some calculations e.g. with "egg preparations" the result will give a weight adjusted to give 100% solids.
 This may not be required and, if so, the % solids of say the liquid egg preparation should be be adjusted to 100%.
 Further information on ice cream, and other ice cream related calculators is available in the article on ice cream and in the references provided in the article.
+If you need to work with other ingredients just send me an Email explaining what you need and the fat, SNF and sugar concentration of the ingredient and it will normally be added.

 During the development of the calculator I produced 11 Excel spreadsheets that covered many of the ice-cream formulation challenges that commercial manufacturers may encounter.
 Following feedback from site users these are now available for downloading.

-Fat %* MSNF %* Stabiliser %* Emulsifier %* Egg-yolk %*
+Help icon Fat % MSNF % Stabiliser % Emulsifier % Eggyolk % Sucrose % Dextrose % Fructose % CSS Kg

 Target values: